 Vast swathes of property in the UK used to be owned by the Crown, the Church, central and local government, and wealthy individuals, but recent trends have seen institutional investors, private equity funds and overseas investors significantly increasing their share of property ownership.

-Unlike stock market and commodity investments, commercial property provides investors with a tangible asset that is less vulnerable to currency fluctuations, making it an attractive market for many institutions.
+Unlike stock market and commodity investments, commercial property provides investors with a tangible asset that is less vulnerable to currency fluctuations, making it an attractive market for many institutions, such as insurance companies and pension funds.

 What are the benefits of institutional property investment?